A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 An analysis of the sensitivity of the algorithm on the $\varepsilon_{\nu}$ parameter is offered in Table~\ref{tab:LOADS-GMM_test1}.
 The table shows how the number of sets, \acrshort{lam} and computational time change as a function of the selected \acrshort{nli} threshold $\varepsilon_{\nu}$.
 Both \acrshort{lam} and runtime are normalized with respect to the $\varepsilon=0.03$ case.
 As for the \acrshort{loads} case, an increase in $\varepsilon_{\nu}$ causes a dramatic drop in the number of generated sets, and, consequently, in the required computational time.
 This however has an impact on the accuracy of the resulting \acrshort{gmm} distribution.
 A reduction of a factor 2 can be indeed noticed while passing from $\varepsilon_{\nu}=0.03$ to 0.04.
 As a result, the selection of the \acrshort{nli} threshold shall be a compromise between computational effort and desired accuracy.

-If we consider the most accurate result, and compare our performance with the one shown in~\citet{DeMars2013}, we can see that our approach generates more sets.
-However, with a minor increase in $\varepsilon_{\nu}$ we would obtain roughly the same number of sets with a small reduction in $\mathcal{L}$ while halving the computational time.
-Thus, we have a first clue of the competitiveness of our approach.
+A direct comparison between the LOADS-GMM and the AEGIS method is not possible, since this should be done by fixing a reference accuracy (which is not available in absolute terms in~\citet{DeMars2013}) and comparing the number of generated sets, or the other way round.
+However, we can say that the obtained contours and required computational time look promising.

 A second test case is taken from~\citet{Vishwajeet2018}.
 In this case the authors implement a split/merge technique.
 The test case considers the motion of a Low Earth Orbit satellite subject to Keplerian motion only.
 At the initial epoch, the states are assumed to have a Gaussian distribution with the following mean $\bm{\mu}_0$ and covariance $\bm{P}_0$